bharath-naik/k8s-tuts/basic-cli-k8s.md

 `kubectl get nodes`

+lits the number of nodes that are running 🏃 on the cluster

 `kubectl get pod`

+lits the number of pods in a node that are running 🏃 on the cluster

 `kubectl get services`

+lits the number of services in pods that are running 🏃 on the cluster

 `kubectl create deployment nginx-depl --image=nginx`

+the above command creates a deployment file automatically with the given image name and you can provide many options also. eg `kubectl create deployment nginx-depl --image=nginx option1 option2 option3 ` etc.

 `kubectl get deployment`

+get gives all the info related to deployment like configuration inside a deployment.

 `kubectl get replicaset`